|Nutrition Facts (per serving)|

 Gather the ingredients.

-Knead the dough into a smooth ball.
+Place the dough on a flat surface and knead into a smooth ball.

 Cover the dough and let it rest for at least 30 minutes.

 Make the Filling

 While the dough is resting, make the filling.
 Place the meat in a bowl and add the soy sauce, salt, rice wine, and pepper.
 Stir in only one direction.

 Add the remaining filling ingredients and mix well, stirring in the same direction until the mixture is sticky.

 Knead the dough again until it forms a smooth ball.